diekgait/translateyoutube/README.md

 `outputlanguages = ['DE','FR','IT','JA','ES','NL','PL','PT','RU','ZH']`

 **removenonenglish**
 Set below value to True if you want to remove existing non-English captions otherwise set to False.
-This is required if you're replacing existing captions because the API does allow you to overwrite.
+This is required if you're replacing existing captions because the API does not allow you to overwrite.

 `removenonenglish = False`